tokio-rs/website/content/docs/going-deeper/returning.md

 It's often possible to mitigate that cost by boxing only at the end of a long chain of futures you want to return, which entails only a single allocation and dynamic dispatch for the entire chain.

+Astute readers may notice the explicit `Send` trait notation within the `Box` definition.
+The notation is added because `Future` is not explicitly `Send` by default; this causes problems later when trying to pass this future or one of its derivatives into `tokio::run`.

 [trait object]: https://doc.rust-lang.org/book/trait-objects.html